zenml-io/blog.zenml.io/_posts/2022-10-27-pytorch-experiment-tracking.md

 def load_data() -> Output(
     train_dataloader=DataLoader, test_dataloader=DataLoader
 ):
-    """A `step` to load the Fashion MNIST dataset as tuple of torch Datasets.""" batch_size = 64
+    """A `step` to load the Fashion MNIST dataset as a tuple of torch Datasets.""" batch_size = 64

     # Download training data from open datasets.